uci-inf-133/a1-personal-website-amoy9909/readme.txt

 6. Is there anything special we need to know in order to run your code?
 Had problems with images in validator because my images are from my personal computer, they are not hosted publically.
+There may be issues with my images.